-How to negotiate (the 4 key rules to dominate)
+How to negotiate (4 key rules to getting what you want)

 Negotiating is a skill — and like any other skill it can be learned, honed, and mastered.
 To do that, though, you need to be able to follow the rules that’ll help you develop yourself into a master negotiator.

 After you read the rules, I included a few scripts that’ll help you dominate your negotiations.
 Be sure to read everything so you can get the most out this article.

 Negotiation rule #1: You can negotiate most things — but not everything

 Here’s a hard truth about negotiations AND life: You’re not entitled to everything — and that includes a deal on that car you want.